NeoLorenzo/Life-Sim/README.md

 *   **Aging & Mortality:**
     *   **The Century Limit:** A hard biological cap (`max_health`) decays quadratically ($100 - age^2/100$), ensuring mortality by age 100 regardless of medical intervention.
     *   **Death Condition:** If Health drops to $\le 0$, the `is_alive` flag is set to `False`, and further actions are blocked.
+    *   *Note:* Random annual health decay has been removed to pave the way for a specific pathology/disease system.

 ### Economy & Career
 *   **Job Market:**